Best Beaches In Manuel Antonio

 - Snorkeling: Playa Biesanz is known for its snorkeling.
 Pack your gear and slip into the clear and calm water for an up-close encounter with marine life.

-With gorgeous sands and a vibrant undersea landscape, a visit to Playa Biesanz will be an experience you won’t quickly forget.
+With gorgeous sands and a vibrant undersea landscape, a visit to Playa Biesanz promises to be an experience you won’t soon (or ever) forget.

 5. PLAYA LA MACHA